baruch427/wisdom-pool-server-02/ztest/testing_local.md

 ### Step 1: Start the Test Environment

 The entire test environment is managed by Docker Compose.
-To build and start the services, run the following command from the project's root directory:
+To build and start the services, run the following command **from the project's root directory** (`wisdom-pool-server-02`):

 ```bash
 docker-compose -f ztest/docker-compose.automated.yml up --build -d